 Who doesn’t love health and safety training?
-This perennial bugbear of an HR department can be easily addressed with great microlearning.
+This perennial bugbear of an HR department can be easily addressed with great micro learning.
 All of your employees own phones – whether they’re Gen-Z or Baby Boomers.
-By using analytics, HR can see who has and who hasn’t completed the course and Push Notifications can be used to remind learners regarding this.
+By using analytics on the learning software, HR can see who has and who hasn’t completed the course and Push Notifications can be used to remind learners regarding this.

 4. Learning as a gameshow

-If you have a series of incredibly unengaging learning questions, why not use incredibly engaging gameshow-like microlearning to present them.
-In this example of great microlearning, learners can earn points depending on which questions they answer and how fast they answer them.
+If you have a series of incredibly unengaging learning quizzes, why not use incredibly engaging gameshow-like micro learning to present them.
+In this example of great micro learning, learners can earn points depending on which questions they answer and how fast they answer them.
 Offering prizes to the best performers (or teams of learners) provides further motivation.